codingconcepts/datagen/README.md

 `"2018-01-02"` the minimum date to generate<br/>
 `"2019-01-02"` the maximum date to generate<br/>

+Note that `"now"` can be passed to both the minimum and maximum dates if required.

 ##### float

 Generates a random 64 bit float between a minimum and maximum value.